SiberianTiger/siberiantiger.github.io/_posts/2019-10-21-notes-on-probability-theory.md

 > Updates
 > May 2, 2020: structured the notes.
 > July 9, 2020: rewrote the Chernoff bounds.
+> July 24, 2020: adjusted note structure; added subgaussian and subexponential distributions.

 ## Prologue